-Mexico’s growing consumer class and favorable labour demographics makes it a rich source of opportunities for Canadian businesses.
-Given Mexico’s commitment to free trade Canadian investors and exporters can also gain immediate access to over 40 markets across the world with which Mexico has signed trade agreements.
-Since the entry in force of the North American Free Trade Agreement (NAFTA) in 1994, bilateral trade between Canada and Mexico has more than quadrupled reaching almost USD 33bn in 2013.
-Mexico is Canada’s fifth-largest export market.
-Among the many Canadian affiliates based out of Mexico, the largest ones are Goldcorp, Bombardier and Scotiabank.
-As of 2013, Canadian direct investment into Mexico totaled CAD 12.3bn, amongst the top countries in the world.
+Mexico’s growing consumer class and favorable labour demographics make it a rich source of opportunities for Canadian businesses.
+Given Mexico’s commitment to free trade, Canadian investors and exporters can gain immediate access to over 40 markets across the world given the numerous trade agreements Mexico has signed.
+Since the beginning of the North American Free Trade Agreement (NAFTA) in 1994, bilateral trade between Canada and Mexico has more than quadrupled reaching almost CAD 34.3bn in 2014.
+Mexico is Canada’s fifth-largest export market and as of 2014, Canadian direct investment into Mexico totaled CAD 13B, amongst the top countries in the world.
 A number of foreign companies are re-shoring their manufacturing operations from China to Mexico to better access the US market and benefit from the country's growing industrial base.
-Mexico has recently introduced major reforms with the ultimate goal of increasing competitiveness and economic growth.
+In addition, Mexico has recently introduced major reforms with the ultimate goal of increasing competitiveness and economic growth.
 The government expects these reforms, most notably on energy, to have a positive impact on trade and investment in the country.

 - Automotive & Heavy Truck

 - Oil and Gas

 Through our representations in Mexico City and Monterrey, we provide on-the-ground support to Canadian companies planning on or currently doing business in Mexico.
 Our regional representatives have developed strategic relationships with major buyers in key sectors as well as an extensive network of local contacts in the market.

 - We are well positioned to help Canadian companies through a range of financing and risk management services.